 Resources and output

 At present, the magnetite-ilmenite ores appear to be of an interest mainly as a vanadium raw material.
 According to M. Nieć (2003)* the cut-off grade equivalent of V2O5 in an anticipated economic ore should be equal 0.73% - with such assumption the resources of Suwałki region would constitute only 1% of the resources previously documented.
 Large resources of shallow-seated or even exposed deposits of that type recently discovered and proved in several places throughout the world, especially in the Republic of South Africa, indicate that the potential developing of the Suwałki area ore deposits cannot be expected in the foreseeable future.
 According to the quoted author, the classification of the ores “even as sub-economic seems to be too optimistic under the present conditions.
 The potential exploitation is assessed to be extremely conflictual.
 The ores should be treated as an interesting geological object, without any practical value”.
-If this is the case, it may be stated that Poland does not have any iron ore deposits which could be the source of raw material for a steel industry.
+Taking it into account it can be said that in Poland there is lack of iron ores deposits posiible to the development and exploitation.

 The documented bog iron ore deposit Dębe Małe with resources estimated at 8 thousand tonnes is intended to other industrial uses than the steel industry, especially as an adsorbent of H2S, CO2 and organic compounds of sulfur and other environmental activities.